MohamedAshrafIbraheem97/softecTask/README.md

 ## follow the below steps to run the project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

+Run `npm install` to install the required dependencies

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --o` for a dev server to start and the browser will be opened when the App finished loading.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding